 What courses are offered? top

 Students in the 4th and 5th grade participate daily in a rigorous and advanced curriculum in Mathematics, Science, Social Studies, and Language Arts.
-Additionally, 5th and 6th grade students experience "specials" (Spanish, Chinese, Suzuki music, Art, Health and Wellness, and Computer Technology) on a 3-day rotating schedule.
+Additionally, 4th and 5th grade students experience "specials" (Spanish, Chinese, Suzuki music, Art, Health and Wellness, and Computer Technology) on a 3-day rotating schedule.

 Students in 6th through 8th grade participate daily in a rigorous and advanced curriculum in Mathematics, Science, Social Studies, and English.
 They also experience a full year of either Spanish or Chinese.
-Additionally, 7th through 8th graders are offered electives that include Health and Wellness, Computer Technology, Art, and their music choice of either Band, Orchestra, or Music Technology (music theory, notation, composition, arranging, and music history).
+Additionally, 6th, 7th, and 8th graders are offered electives that include Health and Wellness, Computer Technology, Art, and their music choice of either Band, Orchestra, or Music Technology (music theory, notation, composition, arranging, and music history).

 Are there extra-curricular activities? top